dudung/soal/_posts/phys/2020-10-13-kinetic-energy.md

 K = \frac12 m (\vec{v} \cdot \vec{v}) = \frac12 m v^2.
 \end{equation}

 The last term in Eqn. \eqref{eqn:wket-kinetic-energy} is more common then its preceeding term, which is showing the application of [two vectors dot product](vector#dot-product).
 Kinetic energy has the unit of $\rm J$ or joule.
+Eqn. \eqref{eqn:wket-kinetic-energy} is for translational motion, while rotational motion will have another form of kinetic energy related to the moment of inertia $I$ instead of mass $m$.

 ## Excersices